rdarrigo/battleship-api-js/README.md

   g.placeShip(BattleShip.PLAYER_TWO, BattleShip.CARRIER, "F1", BattleShip.NORTH); // Places player 2's CARRIER in F1 facing NORTH i.e. in positions F1, E1, D1, C1, B1

   // check the game status
-  g.gameStatus()
+  g.gameStatus();

-  // start the game now that both players ships have been placed g.gameStart()
+  // start the game now that both players ships have been placed g.gameStart();

   // check the response of g.gameStart() or g.gameStatus() to determine who's turn is first
-  // presuming it is player two's turn first, launch the first attack g.launchAttack(BattleShip.Player_TWO, "H1") // check the hit parameter in the response to determine a hit or miss g.launchAttack(BattleShip.Player_ONE, "B1") // this will register a hit
+  // presuming it is player two's turn first, launch the first attack g.launchAttack(BattleShip.PLAYER_TWO, "H1") // check the hit parameter in the response to determine a hit or miss g.launchAttack(BattleShip.PLAYER_ONE, "B1") // this will register a hit

   // ... continue launching attacks until you have hit all of the opposite players ship locations
   // to check the state of a players board at any stage, inspect the corresponding players primaryBoard